dreamportdev/Osdev-Notes/04_Scheduling/03_Processes_And_Threads.md

 - They can't be easily identified, how do we know the difference between procesess.
 - All processes currently share the same address space, and as a byproduct, the same virtual memory allocator.
 - We can't keep track of any resources they might be using, like file handles or network sockets.
-- We can't prioritize them, as we dont know which ones are more important.
+- We can't prioritize them, as we don't know which ones are more important.

 We're not going to look at how to solve all of these, but we'll cover the important ones.